Immigration Process At Castle Garden (1871)

 X: The Forwarding Department

-Receives, through the Treasurer, all communications and remittances from friends of immigrants, sent either before their arrival or in response to letters written by the Letter Department.
+Through the Treasurer, Receives all communications and remittances from friends of immigrants, sent either before their arrival or in response to letters written by the Letter Department.

 XI.
 The Ward's Island Department

 Receives all applications for admission to the Refuge or Hospital there.
-Attached to this department are two physicians, whose duties are to examine all sick and destitute applicants for relief, and to visit all such at their residences in the city, and report to the General Agent.
+Attached to this department are two physicians whose duties are to examine all sick and destitute applicants for relief, visit all such applicants at their residences in the city, and report to the general agent.

 XII.
 The Labor Exchange